w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > [A] predictive model serves precisely to pull the future into the present.[^1]

 To stand McLuhan[^12] on his head: maybe the message has hijacked the medium, encoding a strategy for self-regulation and -replication via exploitation of negentropy.
 Maybe some model nobody has conceived of yet would better serve us.
+But it is by no means clear that any model, known or not, can afford ontological certainty.

-Some derivations, apparently possible in principle, may remain infeasible only because the appropriate methods have yet to be developed; Jonas and Kording, for instance, have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure.[^13] But some models may be impossible to reconcile by formal means; and it is by no means clear that any known model, however useful, can afford ontological certainty.
+Some derivations may remain infeasible only until appropriate methods are developed.
+Jonas and Kording, for instance, have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure:[^13] a feat we intuit should, in principle, be possible.
+But many other models likely cannot be reconciled by formal means.
+This doesn't mean we have to pick only one.

 McMullin paraphrases Kuhn: